Cais/shades/readme.txt

 Q: Why does `the_shortcode` functionality appear to not work?
 A: See core trac ticket: http://core.trac.wordpress.org/ticket/18632 If you are using the default permalink structure; or if you do not have the 'JetPack' plugin, or 'WordPress Stats' (included with JetPack) plugin, installed you may experience problems with `the_shortcode` not behaving as expected.

-== TODO ==
-* [x] Review modified time in "status" post-format
-* [x] Review 'new' style of changelog
-* [x] Review why `the_shortlink` is not working when the implementation has not changed
-* [x] Review all font-sizes to be percentage based where possible
-NB: Future TODO items will be written inline where appropriate as of version 1.8

 == Notes ==
 * The Shades Theme (as well as all future theme releases) will no longer directly support older browsers.
 Please use the most current stable version of your browser of choice.